 Convicted serial killer, Timothy Spencer, the Southside Strangler, appealed his death sentence.
 He claimed that he was factually innocent, scientists did not adequately perform the DNA testing in his case, and that DNA testing is a flawed science.
-He was wrong on all accounts.
+Were Spencer’s claims wrong?
+Is DNA testing flawed?

 Spencer also challenged the facility that performed the DNA testing.
 The court found no flaws in their procedures.